 I stick by my original theory: you can’t climb 5.13 without trying 5.13.
 Even if you are going bolt to freaking bolt, you’re still making the moves and getting better by doing so.
-(Plus, if I keep hang dogging my way through 13s, then my chances of climbing 12s clean keep getting better and better!)
+So, we tried a few 5.13s and shared some laughter over some really incredible camp meals.
+Matthew was kind enough to not only do the dishes and make the morning coffee, but he also hung the draws on most of our climbs—a total gentleman!

-At Grasshopper Wall, we found Blue Light Special (5.13a/b) and Dances With Cows (5.13a).
-Matt was kind enough to not only do the dishes and make the morning coffee, but he also hung the draws on most of our climbs—a total gentleman!
-The start of Dances felt much like a dance, very finicky and sequence-y, with tiny holds and minimal feet.
+At Grasshopper Wall, we tried Blue Light Special (5.13a/b) and Dances With Cows (5.13a).
+The start of Dances With Cows felt very sequence-y, with tiny holds and minimal feet.
 But when the feet appeared, you could just motor through sections.
 It was a real beauty.